BOOKS AND ARTICLES

 Why not get a copy of my second book:

 Just £4.99 to visitors to my website.
 PDF download.
-Please use the PayPal button below.
+Email me for details.

 This book is based on a range of experiences myself, colleagues and clients have encountered both as employees and managers, and from using group process to troubleshoot issues in business and organizations.